How to Launch a Digital Goods Store with API

 Step 5: Build the Stock Check

-Check availability before displaying "Buy" button and at checkout:
+Check availability before displaying "Buy" button and at checkout.
+Availability is a field on each product — there is no separate stock endpoint:

 return response['available']

-Cache responses for 5β15 minutes.
-Never let a buyer reach the checkout stage for an out-of-stock product.
+Cache responses for 5–15 minutes.
+Never let a buyer reach the checkout stage for an unavailable product.

 Step 6: Build the Order Flow